barumau/pandunia/english/kanun.md

 > **kurse** - a chair, chairs, the chair or the chairs
 > **suy** - water

 Quite often number and definiteness is known because it was specified earlier or because it is general knowledge.
-For example, normally the word **surya** refers to _the sun_ and **luna** refers to _the moon_, our only sun and our only moon.
+For example, normally the word **sor** refers to _the sun_ and **lun** refers to _the moon_, our only sun and our only moon.

 ### 2.2.
 Number